pith. sign in

 Referee Report

 Summary.
-The manuscript presents a proof-of-concept Dual-Brain architecture for AI service provisioning in O-RAN.
-An LLM-based orchestrator translates operator intents into data-collection policies and deployment code, while the NeuralSmith automated ML engine trains lightweight classifiers on demand via an API.
-The work describes the architecture and provisioning workflow, shares practical insights from a containerized O-RAN 5G SA testbed, and discusses open research directions, while explicitly noting that LLMs are unsuited for fast deterministic real-time RAN control.
+The manuscript describes a proof-of-concept Dual-Brain architecture for advanced AI service provisioning in O-RAN.
+An LLM-based orchestrator translates operator intents into data-collection policies and deployment code, while the NeuralSmith automated ML engine trains lightweight classifiers on demand.
+The architecture and provisioning workflow are illustrated with insights from a containerized O-RAN 5G SA testbed.

 Simulated Author's Rebuttal